 Yes, you can use carpet cleaner on a couch.
-It’s a great way to clean up spilled milk or food spills.
+It’s a great way to clean up spilt milk or food spills.
 Just be sure to test the cleaner in a small area first before cleaning the entire couch to ensure it doesn’t damage the fabric.

 Can I use laundry detergent to clean my couch?

-Using laundry detergent to clean your couch is not recommended as it can be very harsh and may cause damage.
+Using laundry detergent to clean your couch is not recommended, as it can be very harsh and may cause damage.
 For best results, you should use an upholstery cleaner or foam cleaner specifically designed for furniture.

 How do professionals clean upholstery?